elastic/painless-data-science-examples/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Once you start an Elasticsearch instance, then each example includes a `generate` module which can be used to generate the demo data as, for example:
+Once you start an Elasticsearch instance, then each example includes code to generate some sample data.
+This is typically done using the `Demo` object from the demo module, for example:
 ```
->>> import examples.apriori.generator as generator
+>>> from examples.apriori.demo import Demo
->>> generator.generate_and_index_data(user_name='my_user', password='my_password')
+>>> demo = Demo(user_name='my_user', password='my_password')
+>>> demo.setup()
 ```
 where 'my_user' and 'my_password' are the user name and password for the Elasticsearch instance you've started.
-Each example also includes a `demo` module which can be run to see the output of the example as, for example:
+The `Demo` object also allows you to run the aggregation using the Elasticsearch Python to see the result on the demo data set, for example:
 ```
->>> import examples.apriori.demo as demo
->>> demo.run(user_name='my_user', password='my_password')
+>>> demo.run()
 ```
 For the apriori example you should see output like:
 ```